j061990/Media-Server/readme.md

-# Home Media Server (HMS)

 HMS is a collection of applications scripted into a Docker compose and ENV file for easy deployment and requires minimal configuration.
-I prefer to run Plex outside of Docker so if you plan to run Plex or another media server, that will need to be installed manually.
+I prefer to run Plex outside of Docker, if you plan to run Plex or another media server that will need to be installed manually.
 HMS comprises of the following applications:

 * Portainer
 * Watchtower